WilliamChapron/WilliamChapron/README.md

 - 💬 Ask me about **C/C++, C#, Javascript, 3D Sofware & Game Programming**

-- 🖥️ I’m currently learning **various graphics 2D/3D environnement for 3D Application & Games Developement**
+- 🖥️  I’m currently learning **3D PROGRAMMING**, I aspire to become a 3D engine programmer.**

-- 🌐 I also create Desktop and Web Applications with **.NET Framework and Electron**
+- 🌐 I also create Desktop and Web Applications with **.NET Framework, React/Express js, Electron**

-- 👯 I’m looking for **UI/UX designer & front-end developer**

 - 👨‍💻 All of my projects are available at [williamdeveloper.com](williamdeveloper.com)